skiselev/omega/Mainboard.md

   * Schematic: The /RD and /WR signals in subslot register select (U38C, U32D) are swapped.
   * PCB: Keyboard connector (J11) interferes with printer port latch (U24).
 Use a straight pin header instead of a right angle one.
   * Schematic: A pull-up is needed on V9938 VDP /INT output (pin 25), as it is an open drain output.
+  * PCB: MSX Cartrige Slots need to be rotated 180 degrees.
+Pin 1 of cartrige slot should be in top left position.
+  * Schematic: CXA1645 needs TTL level SYNCIN, while V9938 provides 2.4 V - 4.8 V signal at CSYNC.
+A level shifter is needed.